East Germany balloon escape

-The East German balloon escape occurred on 16 September 1979, when eight people in two families escaped the Eastern Bloc country of East Germany by crossing the border to the Western Bloc's West Germany in a homemade hot air balloon at around 2:00 a.m.
-The escape plot was carried out over one and a half years, including a previously unsuccessful attempt, three different balloons, and various modifications.
-One failed crossing alerted the government to the plot, but the police were not able to identify the suspects before their flight to the West.
+On 16 September 1979, eight people from two families escaped from East Germany by crossing the border into West Germany at night in a homemade hot air balloon.
+The unique feat was the result of over a year and a half of preparations involving three different balloons, various modifications, and a first, unsuccessful attempt.
+The failed attempt alerted the East German authorities to the plot, but the police were unable to identify the escapees before their second, successful flight two months later.

 Background

-The Eastern Bloc country of East Germany was separated from West Germany by the Inner German border and the Berlin Wall, which were heavily fortified with watchtowers, land mines, armed soldiers, and various other measures to prevent its citizens from escaping to the West.
-The East German border patrols were instructed by standing order to prevent border penetration by all means including lethal force (Schießbefehl; "order to fire").
+East Germany, then part of the Eastern Bloc, was separated from West Germany in the Western Bloc by the inner German border and the Berlin Wall, which were heavily fortified with watchtowers, land mines, armed soldiers, and various other measures to prevent illegal crossings.
+East German border troops were instructed to prevent defection to West Germany by all means, including lethal force (Schießbefehl; "order to fire").

-Peter Strelzyk (1942–2017), an electrician and former East German Air Force mechanic, and Günter Wetzel (born 1955), a bricklayer by trade, were colleagues at a local plastics factory who had been friends for four years.
-They shared a desire to flee the country and began discussing ways to cross the border.
-On 7 March 1978, they agreed to work to plan an escape.
-They considered building a helicopter but quickly realized they would not be able to acquire an engine capable of powering such a craft.
-Next, they decided to investigate the idea of constructing a hot air balloon, having been inspired by a television program about ballooning.
-An alternate account is that they were given a magazine article about the International Balloon Festival in Albuquerque, New Mexico, by a relative.
+Peter Strelzyk (1942–2017), an electrician and former East German Air Force mechanic, and Günter Wetzel (born 1955), a bricklayer by trade, were colleagues at a local plastics factory.
+Friends for four years, they shared a desire to flee the country and began discussing ways to get across the border.
+On 7 March 1978, they agreed to plan an escape.
+They considered building a helicopter but quickly realized they would be unable to acquire an engine capable of powering such a craft.
+They then decided to explore the idea of constructing a hot air balloon, having been inspired by a television program about ballooning.
+An alternate account is that a relative shared a magazine article about the International Balloon Festival in Albuquerque, New Mexico.